RMachado96/ShappList/Back-End/README.md

 # ShappList Back-End
-All views.py and urls.py of the django applications created
+All views.py and urls.py of the django applications created along with some additional support python files